Books in Our Library

 by Philip Wylie

-As awareness and understanding of Asperger Syndrome and Autism Spectrum Disorder increase, more adults are identifying themselves as being on the spectrum and seeking a formal diagnosis.
+As awareness and understanding of Asperger Syndrome (AS) and Autism Spectrum Disorder (ASD) increase, more adults are identifying themselves as being on the spectrum and seeking a formal diagnosis.
 This book discusses the process, the pros and cons, and the after-effects of receiving an autism diagnosis in adulthood.

 Outlining the likely stages of the journey to diagnosis, this book looks at what individuals may go through as they become aware of their Asperger characteristics and as they seek pre-assessment and diagnosis, as well as common reactions upon receiving a diagnosis – from depression and anger to relief and self-acceptance.
-Combining practical guidance with advice from personal experience and interviews and correspondence with specialists in the field, the book discusses if and when to disclose to family, friends, and employers, how to seek appropriate support services, and how to use the self-knowledge gained through diagnosis to live well in the future.

-by Nancy Musarra & Rodney Ford
+by Nancy Musarra Ph.D. & Rodney Ford Ph.D.